TIKYIKHANT-hyper/Transcriber/README.md

 requires resemblyzer,scikit-learn,numpy,torch,tkinter,ffmpeg,ffprobe

+this script uses openai whisper models

 for supported languages check at https://github.com/openai/whisper

-cuda may not support on macos or nvidia gpu lacked pcs  or other  devices
+cuda may not supported on macos or nvidia gpu lacked pcs  or other  devices